 The Legacy of Classical Scholars

 From the beginning of Islam, seeking knowledge has been at the heart of the faith.
-The very first Quranic revelation urged the Prophet Muhammad ﷺ to read and learn, highlighting the importance of knowledge:
+The very first Quranic revelation urged the Prophet Muhammad (ﷺ) to read and learn, highlighting the importance of knowledge:

-"Read in the name of your Lord who created— created man from a clot ˹of blood˺.
-Read, and your Lord is the Most Generous, Who taught by the pen, taught humanity what it never knew." — Quran, 96:1-5
+"Read in the name of your Lord who created - created man from a clot ˹of blood˺.
+Read, and your Lord is the Most Generous, Who taught by the pen, taught humanity what it never knew." _ - Quran, 96:1-5_.

 Classical scholars understood that guidance comes from understanding.
-In early Muslim history, dedicated scholars like Imam Abu Hanifa, Imam Malik, Imam Al-Shafi’i, and Imam Ahmad ibn Hanbal emerged to preserve and explain Islamic teachings.
-These imams founded the major madhhabs (schools of thought) in Sunni Islam.
-Each school had its method: for example, the Hanafi school often applied analogical reasoning (qiyās) liberally, while the Maliki school emphasized the practice of the people of Madinah.
-The Shafi’i school developed structured principles of jurisprudence (uṣūl al-fiqh), and the Hanbali school focused on sticking very closely to the texts of the Quran and authentic Hadith.
-Despite their different approaches, all were rooted in the Quran and the example of Prophet Muhammad ﷺ.
+In early Muslim history, towering jurists such as Imam Abu Hanifa, Imam Malik, Imam Al-Shafi'i, and Imam Ahmad ibn Hanbal emerged to preserve and explain Islamic teachings.
+They did not personally write every later detail of the schools that bear their names; rather, their methods were taught, refined, and transmitted by generations of students until they became the major Sunni madhhabs.
+The Hanafi school gives substantial room to analogy (qiyas) and juristic preference (istihsan) within disciplined rules; the Maliki school gives special weight to the inherited practice of the people of Madinah, along with hadith, analogy, and public welfare where recognized; the Shafi'i school is famous for systematizing usul al-fiqh and clarifying the authority of the Sunnah; and the Hanbali school gives priority to transmitted texts and early reports while still using analogy when needed.
+Despite their different methods, all aimed to serve the Quran and the Sunnah of Prophet Muhammad (PBUH).
 This rich scholarly heritage created a strong foundation, ensuring that core beliefs and laws were transmitted accurately through the ages.

-Knowledge was preserved and passed on through an unbroken chain of teachers and students (isnād).
-For instance, Imam Malik in 8th-century Madinah learned from the students of the Prophet’s companions, then taught Imam Al-Shafi’i, who in turn taught Imam Ahmad.
+Knowledge was preserved and passed on through an unbroken chain of teachers and students (isnad).
+For instance, Imam Malik in 8th-century Madinah learned from the students of the Prophet's companions, then taught Imam Al-Shafi'i, who in turn taught Imam Ahmad.
 Such chains of learning show a direct link from generation to generation.
 Classical scholars compiled Hadith collections, recorded history, wrote Quran commentaries (tafsir), and developed jurisprudence.
-Their works – like Imam al-Bukhari’s Sahih Bukhari or Imam Al-Ghazali’s Revival of the Religious Sciences – continue to be studied worldwide.
-By dedicating their lives to knowledge, these scholars ensured that Islam’s teachings would not be lost to time.
+Their works, like Imam al-Bukhari's Sahih Bukhari or Imam Al-Ghazali's Revival of the Religious Sciences, continue to be studied worldwide.
+By dedicating their lives to knowledge, these scholars ensured that Islam's teachings would not be lost to time.
 In fact, the Quran promised that its guidance would be preserved:

-"Indeed, We have sent down the Reminder [the Quran], and indeed, We will guard it." — Quran, 15:9
+"Indeed, We have sent down the Reminder [the Quran], and indeed, We will guard it." _ - Quran, 15:9_.

 Knowledge: A Sacred Duty in Islam

-In Islam, gaining and applying knowledge isn’t a mere hobby – it’s a duty and a form of worship.
-The Prophet Muhammad ﷺ strongly encouraged learning.
+In Islam, gaining and applying knowledge isn't a mere hobby, it's a duty and a form of worship.
+The Prophet Muhammad (ﷺ) strongly encouraged learning.
 He taught that understanding the religion deeply was essential for keeping it alive and correctly practiced.
 The Quran and Hadith make it clear that those with knowledge have a special status.
 The Quran asks a powerful rhetorical question:

 "Are those who know equal to those who do not know?
-Only those with understanding will remember [the truth]." — Quran, 39:9
+Only those with understanding will remember [the truth]." _ - Quran, 39:9_.

 In another verse, Allah promises to honor those who seek knowledge along with faith:

-"Allah will raise in rank those of you who believe and those who have been given knowledge." — Quran, 58:11
+"Allah will raise in rank those of you who believe and those who have been given knowledge." _ - Quran, 58:11_.

-"My Lord, increase me in knowledge." — Quran, 20:114
+"My Lord, increase me in knowledge." _ - Quran, 20:114_.

 The Prophet ﷺ also warned about what happens when knowledgeable people are gone and ignorance prevails.
 In a famous hadith recorded in Sahih Muslim, he said:

 "Allah does not take away knowledge by suddenly snatching it from the people, but He takes away knowledge by taking away the scholars (through death).
 Then, when He leaves no learned person, people turn to ignorant [leaders] for guidance; they are asked and give religious rulings without knowledge.
-They go astray and lead others astray." — Prophet Muhammad ﷺ (Sahih Muslim)
+They go astray and lead others astray." _ - Prophet Muhammad (ﷺ) (Sahih Muslim)_.

 This profound saying shows that scholars are like safety lamps for the community.
 When true scholars become scarce, confusion and misguidance spread.
 Thus, preserving a class of knowledgeable, pious scholars in each generation is crucial for the health of the Muslim community (ummah).